The appearance of the regular black hole with a stable inner horizon: Introduction

 \section{Introduction}

 It has been years since the images of the supermassive objects at the center of M87 \cite{EventHorizonTelescope:2019dse} and Milky Way galaxies \cite{EventHorizonTelescope:2022wkp} was captured by the Event Horizon Telescope (EHT).
 These provide the evidence for the existence of black holes.
-In these images, the dark area is surrounded by a bright ring-like structure, which is illuminated dominantly by the direct emission of the accretion disk.
+In these images, the dark area is surrounded by a bright disk-like structure, which is illuminated dominantly by the direct emission of the accretion disk.
 In theoretical calculations, there is a narrow bright ring besides the direct emission from the accretion disk \cite{Gralla:2019xty}.
-This is so called lensed ring, which is constituted by the ray deflected at least half an orbit around the object.
-When the impact parameter approaches the critical value, the photons will rotate several times around the black hole before creating a curve on the observer's image plane.
-As the impact parameter reaches its critical limit, the number of rotations increases infinitely, causing the light ray to approach the critical curve.
-Consequently, these rays form the photon ring.
-However, it is so close to the lensed ring that it can not be distinguished, and its contribution to the overall intensity is negligible.
+This is so called lensing ring, which is constituted by the ray emitted near the photon sphere.
+The photon sphere is a region of spacetime where photons can orbit a black hole an infinite number of times.
+In the image plane, the curve corresponding to the photon sphere is referred to as the critical curve.
+Surrounding this critical curve in the image plane, there is a region of enhanced brightness.
+Within this region, two distinct phenomena occur: the photon ring and the lensing ring.
+The photon ring is formed by light rays that intersect the accretion disk more than twice, while the lensing ring is formed by light rays that intersect the accretion disk exactly twice.
+However, the photon ring is so close to the lensing ring that it can not be distinguished, and its contribution to the overall intensity is negligible.
 Although the critical curve and the photon ring are fully determined by the background geometry, the optical appearance of a compact object is heavily influenced by the position and profile of light source.
 This gives us a window through which we can get the background geometry and accretion disk information from the black hole image.